 The bus between the customs was my first touch with Kazakhstan and it was like a travel by time machine, also price wise.
 Well, sometimes you get all experience and there is nothing you can do.
 For the same price as it was the bus between the customs I got shared taxi all the way to Almaty on the other side.
 There was no way to be able to walk between the borders, You walk, we shoot, they said.

 On Kazakh side, there were no issues.
 No question asked, no luggage checked, passport stamped – “Welcome to Kazakhstan”!

 – “Ovdje djevočka?” //where from girl? – was the question at the cafe on another side.

 Huhu!
 I’m able to speak again, finally!

-– “Ovo je Kitajac?” //is he Chinese? – pointing to the guy that we crossed the border together.
+– “Ovo je Kitajac?” //is he a Chinese? – pointing to the guy that we crossed the border together.

 – Niet.
 Singapore.